nielsenjared/nielsenjared.github.io/content/blog/2020-best-newsletters-web-developers/index.md

 Of the many great newsletters available for web developers, these are the 10 that I find give me a well-rounded perspective on current trends and must-know developments in our field with minimal redundancy and maximal entertainment value.

-This post is an update from my [Best Newsletters for Web Developers in 2019](http://jarednielsen.com/2019-best-newsletters-web-developers/).
+_Note: This post is an update from my [Best Newsletters for Web Developers in 2019](http://jarednielsen.com/2019-best-newsletters-web-developers/).
 The changes?
-I removed [Pony Foo](https://ponyfoo.com/weekly).
-They took a month-long hiatus in November.
-While it is still one of the _best_ newsletters out there, I’m reluctant to recommend it it’s delivery won’t be consistent in 2020.
-I also removed [Python Weekly](https://www.pythonweekly.com/), not because it isn’t a great newsletter, but to make room for newsletters that are either more specific to web development.
+I removed [Pony Foo](https://ponyfoo.com/weekly) as they took a month-long hiatus in November.
+While it is still one of the_ best _newsletters out there, I’m reluctant to recommend it if its delivery won’t be consistent in 2020.
+I also removed [Python Weekly](https://www.pythonweekly.com/), not because it isn’t a great newsletter, but to make room for newsletters that are either more specific to web development._

 ## Best Newsletters for Web Developers in 2020